-Stabbed seven times during a business deal, Mark tells investigating officers he was the victim of a car-jacking but does his story add up?
+Mark is stabbed seven times during a business deal gone wrong and tells investigating officers he was the victim of a car-jacking but does his story add up?
 Wife Verity (Niki Mylonas) at first is the supportive shoulder to cry on in the hospital but is among those going digging for dirty little secrets behind his back, with femme fatale French detective Kane (Rosalie Carn) just as suspicious.

-Simon Ryerson as his best mate David charges the buddy banter between the two with the type of forthright machismo that has you fearing a back-hander is never far away when they catch the culprit.
+His best mate David (Simon Ryerson) charges the buddy banter between the two with the type of forthright machismo that has you fearing a back-hander is never far away when they catch the culprit.
 It’s a clever device to pair them because you’re led to feel more sympathy for the presentable, affable Mark rather than his mouthy mate.
 However, David has layers beyond the brash and may well prove that all that glitters is not gold.
 Silver even.
-There’s a reference to a silver Mercedes which is pivotal to the final scene.
+(There’s a reference to a silver Mercedes which is pivotal to the final scene).

-And it’s these entertaining plot-turns and shocking revelations tied effortlessly to other pivotal references which keep you guessing till the end.
+And it’s these entertaining plot-turns and shocking revelations which keep you guessing till the end.
 No doubt, countless writing edits, sought a seamless presentation of the failings of human nature and found them in grave misdeeds dressed up as frolics, betrayal as loyalty and ignobility as honour.

 Now that would be giving the game away.
-But you’ll find that someone is treating life and the feelings of others as a game they’ll end up regretting.
+But you’ll find that someone is treating life as a game they’ll end up regretting.

 (Left) Writer/director Yanir Senna hugs two members of the cast of She Wears Scented Rose.
 Detective Kane (Rosalie Carn) & Mark (Craig Karpel)